rubinius/rubinius-book/manuscript/getting_rubinius.md

     ruby "2.2.2", :engine => "rbx", :engine_version => "3.31"

 ### Other Unix/Linux

+We highly recommend using [ruby-install](https://github.com/postmodern/ruby-install) to build Rubinius instead of rbenv or RVM. ruby-install does a good job of making sure the pre-reqs are met, including getting a build ruby.

-We would like to assist building packages and binaries for other Unix/Linux systems.
-We are removing the Ruby build dependency to make the process of building Rubinius much easier.
-If you'd like to help build Rubinius binaries or packages, join us in the Rubinius Gitter channel.
+We intend to eventually provide packages and binaries for other Unix/Linux systems.
+If you are interested in helping us get a Concourse CI build pipeline going, or in building binaries for a particular OS and sharing them, join us in the Rubinius Gitter channel.

 ## Building from Source Code